 The Authority entered into a lease agreement with Kansas Public Schools.
 The 2009 Bond Series proceeds were used to complete the construction of the elementary and middle school facilities.
 These improvements have been sold to Kansas Public Schools through a lease agreement.
-Construction was completed this year and there is a gain on the sale of the asset.
-This deferred gain will not be recognized until the lease obligation is fulfilled and the title to improvements is transferred to the school.
+Construction was completed last year and there is a gain on the sale of the asset.
+The gain will not be recognized until the lease obligation is fulfilled and title is transferred to the school.